 It is not necessary to secure a supervisor before applying, however, once you have applied, you may wish to make contact with faculty you are interested in working with.
-Once the department receives your complete application and it is deemed eligible, the file will be distributed to the faculty members for review.
+Once the department receives your completed application and it is deemed eligible, the file will be distributed to the faculty members for review.
 If there is a supervisor that wishes to accept you as part of their group, an offer letter will be generated through the student center.
 At times, there may be more than one faculty member willing to accept you into their group and a list of names will be provided in your offer letter.

 Admission to the M.Sc. program requires a four-year, Bachelor of Science Honours degree in chemistry with a research component, or equivalent, from a recognized university, college, or institute.
 For applicants who have not yet been conferred the B.Sc. degree, all program requirements must be completed prior to the start of the M.Sc. studies.